6 ways your family can be The Grinch that Stole Christmas and how to fix it.*

 Let me go.
 Let me go.
 Let me go. “**

 The absence of emotional support in childhood can be damaging and long-lasting.

 Any family gathering will only make all this so much worse.
 Christmas is often one of the most dreaded times of the year.
 There really are only two options: you go “no contact” or grab as much advice as possible, and spend time with people who probably are not going to respect your boundaries, and will reinforce all the years of painful childhood neglect you endured.

 It is possible to minimise the damage.
 I have offered some hints and tips in my previous article, but it is best to first try and see the different ways your family can be the Grinch who stole Christmas.

 Childhood Emotional Neglect (CEN) doesn’t just go away on its own.
 If your parents were emotionally blind when they raised you, they are probably still emotionally blind.

 So, suppose you felt overlooked and misunderstood as a child.
 In that case, this uncomfortable, difficult to name feeling will be there every single time you visit your parents.

-You might find yourself feeling irritated, frustrated, or angry at your parents without any apparent reason.
+You might feel irritated, frustrated, or angry at your parents without any apparent reason.
 You might feel guilty for not loving them more.
 Being an ungrateful kid.
 This makes for a very uncomfortable day.

 2. Weird-ass sibling reactions:

-The thing about CEN is that it does affect all of the kids but usually differently.
+The thing about CEN is that it affects all the kids, but usually differently.